scipy-conference/scipy_proceedings/papers/scott_shambaugh/00_shambaugh.rst

 .. class:: keywords

-   Monte Carlo, Modeling, Uncertainty Quantification, Uncertainty Analysis, Sensitivity Analysis, Ensemble Prediction, VARS, D-VARS
+   Monte Carlo, Modeling, Uncertainty Quantification, Uncertainty Analysis, Sensitivity Analysis, Decision-Making, Ensemble Prediction, VARS, D-VARS

 Introduction
 ============

 Computational models form the backbone of decision-making processes in science, engineering, and public policy.
 However, our increased reliance on these models stands in contrast to the difficulty in understanding them as we add increasing complexity to try and capture ever more of the fine details of real-world interactions.
 Practitioners will often take the results of their large, complex model as a point estimate, with no knowledge of how uncertain those results are :cite:`ferretti2016trends`.
-Multiple-scenario modeling (e.g. looking at a worst-case, most-likely, and best-case scenario) is an improvement, but what is needed is a complete global exploration of the input space.
+Multiple-scenario modeling (e.g. looking at a worst-case, most-likely, and best-case scenario) is an improvement, but a complete global exploration of the input space is needed.
 That gives insight into the overall distribution of results (UA) as well as the relative influence of the different input factors on the ouput variance (SA).
 This complete understanding is critical for effective and responsible use of models in any decision-making process, and policy papers have identified UA and SA as key modeling practices :cite:`azzini2020uncertainty` :cite:`us2009guidance`.

 Despite the importance of UA and SA, recent literature reviews show that they are uncommon – in 2014 only 1.3% of all published papers :cite:`ferretti2016trends` using modeling performed any SA.
 And even when performed, best practices are usually lacking – amongst papers which specifically claimed to perform sensitivity analysis, a 2019 review found only 21% performed global (as opposed to local or zero) UA, and 41% performed global SA :cite:`saltelli2019so`.